oculi-s/TREE/README.md

 </div>

-It will be converted as below
+It is converted as below

 <div align=center>
 <img src=https://user-images.githubusercontent.com/44251667/130001138-a9eaca3d-f639-43d5-a517-113cf6f32df2.png width=30%>